Supportive Care for Spinal Disc Herniation

 Severe / Advanced-Stage

-Comprehensive intervention for significant disc herniation or advanced degeneration, utilizing intensive therapies to address pain, instability, and neurological symptoms.
+Comprehensive intervention for significant disc extrusion or sequestration, utilizing intensive therapies to address pain, neurological symptoms, and functional limitations.

 Primary Objective: Symptom Control & Functional Restoration

-A multi-modal approach that combines regenerative medicine with established supportive therapies to address the multifactorial nature of disc pathology[citation:1].
+A multi-modal approach that combines regenerative medicine with established supportive therapies to address the multifactorial nature of disc pathology.

 • Targeted anti-inflammatory effects